port-labs/port-docs/docs/tutorials/complete-use-cases/environment-locking.md

 - **Deployment Config** - a deployment config is a representation of the current “live” version of a service running in a specific environment.
 It will include references to the service, environment and deployment, as well as real-time information such as status, uptime and any other relevant metadata.
   - In this example deployment configs will be reported manually.
+- **Deployment** - a deployment could be described as an object representing a CD job.
+It includes the version of the deployed service and a link to the job itself.
+Unlike other objects, the deployment is an immutable item in the software catalog.
+It is important to keep it immutable to ensure the catalog remains a consistent source of truth.
-- **Deployment** - a new version deployment of a microservice, will be reported using Port's GitHub Action as part of the deployment process.
+  - In this example deployments will be reported using Port's GitHub Action as part of the deployment process.

 Now that you know the end-result of this guide, let's start by creating the Blueprints and Relations.